yuriever/Yurie-MathForm/README.md

-# Yurie/TemplateLight
+# Yurie/MathForm

-Light paclet template.
+This paclet improves the parser of LaTeX.

 ## Install